-However, you should use your ad budget well.
-For this reason, it’s crucial to first promote only your best performing content.
+It's important to use your ad budget well.
+For this reason, it’s crucial to first promote only your best-performing content.

 This is the content that people have interacted with the most, so it’s most likely to perform well as an ad too.
 It's worth noting you shouldn’t promote this content to your entire audience.
 Instead, focus on those people who’ve already engaged with your business.

 This is your warm audience that’s more likely to re-engage with your content as they already have some interest in your business.
 Ideally, these will be your Facebook followers and people who have visited your website in the past.

 To track the traffic you’ve received from Facebook on your website, you can install the Facebook Pixel on your website.
 It can show you all the actions taken by people on your website once they visit it from Facebook.